snikch/jquery.dirtyforms/README.md

 #### `stashSelector` (Optional Property)

 A jQuery selector used to select the element whose child form will be cloned and put into the stash.
 This should be a class or id of a modal dialog with a form in it, not the dialog that Dirty Forms will show its confirmation message in.
-The purpose of stashing the form separately is to re-attach it to the DOM and refire events on if the user decides to continue.
+The purpose of stashing the form separately is to re-attach it to the DOM and refire events on if the user decides to proceed.
 This property can be omitted if you are not using stashing, but is required if you are using stashing.

 > See the [Modal Dialog Stashing](#modal-dialog-stashing) section for more information.